Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 Our findings raise the question as to why phonon softening is not observed in (Cs,Rb)V$_3$Sb$_5$ \cite{Li2021a,Subires2023}, for which there are several potential contributing factors.
 As the CDW transitions in (Cs,Rb)V$_3$Sb$_5$ are first-order \cite{Song2022,Zhang2024}, the transition may occur before the corresponding phonons significantly soften, which contrasts with {\KVS} that shows a second-order CDW transition \cite{scagnoli2024}.
 Compared to {\KVS} that shows a single CDW phase in its temperature-pressure phase diagram \cite{Du2021,Kautzsch2023}, CsV$_3$Sb$_5$ has CDWs modulated by $(\frac{1}{2},\frac{1}{2},\frac{1}{2})$ and $(\frac{1}{2},\frac{1}{2},\frac{1}{4})$ at ambient pressure \cite{Hu2022a,Stahl2022,Xiao2023}, and a pressure-induced $(0,\frac{3}{8},\frac{1}{2})$ CDW under pressure \cite{Zheng2022,Stier2024}.
 In RbV$_3$Sb$_5$, there may also be a pressure-induced CDW distinct from the ambient pressure CDW, although its transport signatures are much weaker compared to CsV$_3$Sb$_5$ \cite{Wang2021,Du2022}.
-Such a coexistence of distinct CDW instabilities close in energy may frustrate the system and hinder the softening of phonons at a particular wave vector \cite{Chen2024}.
+Such a coexistence of distinct CDW instabilities close in energy may frustrate the system and hinder the softening of phonons at a particular wave vector \cite{Chen2025}.
 Nonetheless, as the CDW-related diffuse scattering in (Cs,Rb)V$_3$Sb$_5$ \cite{Subires2023} are similar to that in {\KVS}, the presence of soft phonons in these compounds cannot be excluded.
-As this study on {\KVS} and previous IXS studies of (Cs,Rb)V$_3$Sb$_5$ are performed in different Brillouin zones, a comprehensive search of soft phonons across multiple zones in (Cs,Rb)V$_3$Sb$_5$ will be helpful to elucidate whether phonon softening is common to the CDW formation of {\AVS}.
+As the soft phonons may be weak in some Brillouin zones [e.g. soft phonons in {\KVS} were not detected at ${\bf Q}=(3.5,0,0.5)$], a comprehensive search of soft phonons across multiple zones in (Cs,Rb)V$_3$Sb$_5$ will be helpful to elucidate whether phonon softening is common to the CDW formation of {\AVS}.